 Who is Eligible for USAA Health Insurance?

-Anyone can get USAA health insurance plans.
-Even if:
+Who qualifies for USAA health insurance plans?
+ANYONE can get USAA health insurance plans.

 - Your employer offers a plan